 Research into preventing and diagnosing bowel cancer

 This page tells you about research into preventing bowel cancer and finding better ways of diagnosing it.
-You can find information about
+You can find the following information

 Research into preventing and diagnosing bowel cancer